 Are Super Noodles vegan?

 Super Noodles are not officially certified as vegan.
 However, the Mild Curry, Peri Peri Chicken and Chow Mein flavours do not contain any animal-derived ingredients.
-Therefore, these three flavours of Super Noodles would be acceptable to most vegans.
+Therefore, if you don’t mind the lack of official certification, these three Super Noodles flavours can be considered vegan.

 Most vegans accept that it’s standard for food factories to produce vegan and non-vegan items.
 Whether you choose to eat food that has not been prepared in a dedicated vegan environment is your decision.